Greece in January: Where to Go, What to Do, the Weather, and More

 Rhodes, Greece

-Greece enjoys a relatively mild Mediterranean climate, even during winter.
-In January, daytime highs in Athens average around 55°F, while popular Greek island destinations like Crete, Rhodes, and Santorini are just a few degrees cooler in the 50s.
-Nighttime and early morning temperatures cool down considerably though, often dipping into the 40s.
+The weather in January in Athens averages around 55°F during the day, while popular Greek island destinations like Crete, Rhodes, and Santorini are just a few degrees cooler in the 50s.
+Nighttime and early‑morning temperatures cool down considerably, often dipping into the 40s, so you’ll want a warm layer for evenings and early starts.

 Discover Greece in January